 Historians study the past, in all of its complexity, to better understand our contemporary world and the forces that created it.
 Historians analyze change over time, and they use archival and other primary-source evidence to build interpretations that explain change and put it into context.
 In seeking to understand historical subjects on their own terms, and by appreciating the diverse perspectives of past actors, students of history develop empathy even as they rigorously engage with the ethical dimensions of past human decisions and actions.
-When students understand the past, they recognize their power to shape the present and the future.
+When students study the past on its own terms, they recognize their power to understand the present and shape the future.

 History faculty conduct research and teach courses in a wide range of eras—from ancient to modern times—and across most major world areas including Africa and the Middle East, South and East Asia, Europe and the Americas.
 History faculty also pursue multiple methodologies and approaches, including cultural, diplomatic, demographic, economic, environmental, ethnic, gender, intellectual, legal, political, religious, social and transnational history.